-In order to change from one degree program to another, a student must submit an application to the Office of Graduate Studies and Extended Education.
+In order to change from one degree program to another, a student must submit an application to the Office of Graduate Studies.
 The student must meet all specific admission requirements of the program for which the change is requested and receive the approval of the program coordinator.
 No fee is charged.

-Students may add a course by filing a Schedule Change Form in the Office of Graduate Studies and Extended Education only during the schedule change period and after obtaining approval from their program adviser or graduate coordinator, and the associate provost and dean of graduate studies.
+Students may add a course by filing a Schedule Change Form in the Office of Graduate Studies only during the schedule change period and after obtaining approval from their program adviser or graduate coordinator, and the associate provost and dean of graduate studies.